cGMP manufacturing of clinical & commercial batches

 - Contact us to learn more about our cGMP viral vector manufacturing capacity and for a guided virtual tour of our facilities!

-Because we are a one-stop shop, our goal is to be your partner from process development up to commercial products.
-This is why we are currently investing in the construction of a new building.
+Because we are a full-service CDMO, our goal is to be your partner from process development up to commercial products.
+Therefore, we are currently investing in the construction of a new building extension.
 This additional manufacturing facility will double our global manufacturing footprint and allow us to increase our capabilities to keep on reducing time to patients for your gene therapies.

-Located in the South of Paris, across the street from the current facility, this new building is designed for large-scale clinical and commercial batches.
-With commissioning in 2023, it is designed to be certified (European Medicines Agency) EMA and Food and Drug Administration (FDA) compliant, as is the case for the existing facility.
+Located in the South of Paris, across the street from the current facility, this new bio-manufacturing building is designed for large-scale clinical and commercial batches according to cGMP requirements.
+With commissioning in Q1 2024, it is designed to be certified (European Medicines Agency) EMA and Food and Drug Administration (FDA) compliant, as is the case for the existing facility.

 Frequently Asked Questions (FAQs)